In this article:

 If Allied Health was flagged during your assessment, it is likely included in your Support at Home budget, and this means these services are available to you, either delivered directly to your home or by a practitioner in your local community, at no extra cost to you.

-What "Assessed Needs" Means for You
+What DOES "Assessed Needs" Mean?

 PodiatryOne of the Most Commonly Assessed Allied Health Needs